LemonPower21/Petrolium/README.md

 - Petrolium check stock price every minute!

  # It is a trading bot?
  No, It isn't.
-However It is useful to earn on short-period of time (of course the period will depends by market price and the TP you insert).
+However It is useful to earn on short-period of time, when the bot send you message. (of course the period will depends by market price and the TP you insert).
+ It is very good system that, unlikely than Tradingview, It is open-source and free.

 # How to configure API for message?
 1. You create Telegram account.